twilio/twilio-webrtc.js/README.md

 * Provides a workaround for the case where, when the SSRC of a `MediaStreamTrack` changes, the browser treats this as a removal of the existing `MediaStreamTrack` and the addition of a new `MediaStreamTrack`.
-* Provides a workaround for [this bug](https://bugs.webkit.org/show_bug.cgi?id=174519), where the `MediaStreamTrack`s cannot be identified correctly due to the lack of `MID`s in the sdp.
 * Provides a workaround for [this bug](https://bugs.webkit.org/show_bug.cgi?id=174323), where trying to access the `localDescription` or `remoteDescription` throws an exception.
 * Provides a shim for the `removeTrack` method in order to work around [this bug](https://bugs.webkit.org/show_bug.cgi?id=174327).